This course is open for applications.

-Our students excel in European robotics competitions.
-Some complete work placements with blue-chip organisations such as Intel, the London Stock Exchange and IBM.
-Others work for dynamic start-ups or challenger brands.
-Many go on to set up businesses based on their own inventions.
+Take part in European robotics competitions, where our students have excelled in the past.
+Complete work placements with blue-chip organisations such as Intel, the London Stock Exchange and IBM, or dynamic start-ups or challenger brands.

 Where can it take you?